 *Content Warning: Extensive discussion of sexual assault*

 Women are often hypersexualised within both traditional and new forms of media, from Curley’s wife and her red lipstick signifying danger in Of Mice and Men to Kim Kardashian’s rapid rise to fame often being accredited to her sex tape.
-The hyper sexualisation of women often includes often involves women being depicted in a light of sexual objectification, the emphasis is placed on the sex appeal of the female body.
+The hyper sexualisation of women often involves women being depicted in a light of sexual objectification, the emphasis is placed on the sex appeal of the female body.
 No matter what the industry, one thing can be agreed upon: sex sells.